ramiQaraqra/File-Server-Protection-System/README.md

 ## How to Run

 1.  **Configure Paths:**
-    Open `observer.py` and set the `OBSERVED_FOLDER` variable to the folder you wish to protect.
+    Open `paths.txt` and add all the paths to the folders you wish to protect.

 2.  **Start the Monitor:**
     Run the main monitoring script from your terminal: